Dear Parents of Fifth Graders:

 SCIENCE- MRS. DIRCKX

 I am looking forward to working with your child.
 My goals include preparing your child for a successful year and future using math.
 After all, math is everywhere!
-In 5th and 6th grade we are wrapping up a deeper understanding of the fundamentals of math, focusing on the four basic operations (multiplication, division, addition & subtraction), number sense, noticing patterns, beginning functions and other topics-in algebra, data analysis, probability, spatial sense, geometry and measurement.
+New this year in 5th grade- we will be implementing a team teaching approach.
+Mrs. Wallevand and I will be working closely with all 5th grade students for 90 minutes each day.
+Due to an increase in school designated math time, your child should not have math homework most evenings.
+We are wrapping up a deeper understanding of the fundamentals of math, focusing on the four basic operations (multiplication, division, addition & subtraction), number sense, noticing patterns, beginning functions and other topics-in algebra, data analysis, probability, spatial sense, geometry and measurement.
 These topics have been selected based on the recommendations of the State of Minnesota.
 The state of Minnesota has developed standards emphasizing algebraic thinking throughout elementary grades in preparation for all students taking algebra I in 8th grade.
 The incorporation and mastery of algebraic thinking will propel Minnesota students beyond national leaders into world class leaders in education.

 While we will be preparing to meet state requirements; I personally feel helping students understand the connection between everyday life and math is extremely important.
 We will also use the Accelerated Math Program to manage your child’s progress along with the Everyday Math Series.
 Accelerated Math is a computer based program that creates assignments and tests based on each individual student’s progress as your child shows understanding and mastery of each objective.
 (Objectives are smaller parts of concepts e.g. Place value, or dividing by 2 digit divisors).
 Current research emphasizes the importance of homework in improving academic achievement and teaching life skills to students.
 Parental support is essential in creating a successful partnership between school and home.

-For 5th graders this year Accelerated Reader (AR) time in school is significantly shorter than in previous grades.
-Because of this most of the reading for AR will need to be done at home.
+For 5th graders this year Accelerated Reader (AR) time is significantly shorter than in previous grades.
+Because of this their point goal will be lower, but some of the reading for AR will need to be done outside of reading class and/or at home.
 Your child will need to bring his/her AR book home each night and bring it back to school each day.
-Each 5th and 6th grade student is expected to read at least 75 pages a week.
+Each 5th grade student is expected to read at least 75 pages a week.
 We will check weekly, but please check frequently to see if he/she is keeping up.
-We will be giving your child a point goal which will be written on the AR Reading Log.
+We will be giving your child a semester point goal which will be written on the AR Reading Log.
 The school website is http://www.battlelake.k12.mn.us .
 You can check this for information on the school and to find the list of AR books and quizzes.
 The public library also has this list specifically for Battle Lake School.

 Please contact us if you have any questions or concerns during the year.
 Be sure to contact the teacher of the subject for which you have questions or concerns.
 The number for the elementary office is 218-864-5217.
-The best time to reach us is after school.
+The best time to reach us is between 2:40 and 3:05 or after school.
 Our email addresses are:

-Emails may not be read until late in the day, so if it is urgent please call the office.
+Emails may not be read until late in the day, so if it is urgent please call.
 We ask that you complete the attached sheet so we know how to best contact you.

 Thanks for your time.
 We look forward to partnering with you to make this a successful year for your children!